Jorge Valdez Chamorro

-Jorge Vidal Valdez Chamorro (born 26 May 1994) is an Argentine professional footballer who plays as a midfielder for Argentine Primera División side Patronato.
+Jorge Vidal Valdez Chamorro (born 26 May 1994) is an Argentine professional footballer who plays as a midfielder for Atlanta.

 Career

 Club

 Valdez Chamorro had youth spells with Las Lomas de Guernica and Lanús.
 He began his senior career with Argentine Primera División side Lanús in 2013.
 His professional debut came on 20 May in a goalless tie with Tigre, which was one of two games during 2012–13.
 In 2013–14, Valdez Chamorro scored the first two goals of his career after scoring twice in a 1–4 win over San Lorenzo on 12 April 2014.
 In his first four seasons with Lanús, he scored three goals in forty-two appearances in all competitions.
 In February 2016, Valdez Chamorro joined Primera División team Gimnasia y Esgrima on loan.

 He remained with Gimnasia y Esgrima for two campaigns but made just four appearances.
 Valdez Chamorro returned to Lanús in June 2017, prior to joining Nueva Chicago of Primera B Nacional on loan on 6 January 2018.
 He made his debut for Nueva Chicago on 3 February during a win against Deportivo Riestra.